prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <p>ConfigMaps is a list of ConfigMaps in the same namespace as the Prometheus
 object, which shall be mounted into the Prometheus Pods.
+Each ConfigMap is added to the StatefulSet definition as a volume named <code>configmap-&lt;configmap-name&gt;</code>.
-The ConfigMaps are mounted into /etc/prometheus/configmaps/<configmap-name>.</p>
+The ConfigMaps are mounted into /etc/prometheus/configmaps/<configmap-name> in the &lsquo;prometheus&rsquo; container.</p>
 </td>
 </tr>
 <tr>